-COVID-19 has presented the world with many issues, both present and future.
+COVID-19 has presented the world with many issues, both present, and future.
 In our own backyards, we’ve seen many people dealing with financial problems, often due to job loss and lack of subsidies.
 This directly affects the way one is able to either pay rent or sustain their business as a landlord.
 This is where the Landlord and Tenant Board (LTB) comes in.

-The Landlord and Tenant Board provides resolutions to disputes between landlords and tenants.
+The Landlord and Tenant Board provide resolutions to disputes between landlords and tenants.
 At Ontario Legal Pool, we are often presented with cases from both parties, and have extensive knowledge dealing with these.
 Because of COVID-19 restrictions, the Landlord and Tenant Board has enforced new procedures in the resolution of such cases.
 In-person hearings have been suspended, and have been moved to phone or done in writing.
 Non-emergency eviction hearings have also been suspended, though urgent matters and Bill 184 (more below) may change this.

 The usual eviction procedures often include a Notice of Termination which the landlord administers to the tenant, after which there may be a hearing.
 While a landlord is able to issue a notice to the tenant, the Landlord and Tenant Board is suspending hearings due to COVID-19, unless they are critical cases.
-In order for an eviction to be considered urgent it would need to include either an illegal act at the residence or serious health and safety issues.
+In order for an eviction to be considered urgent, it would need to include either an illegal act at the residence or serious health and safety issues.

-If the Landlord and Tenant Board determines the case as urgent, an eviction order would be issued.
+If the Landlord and Tenant Board determine the case as urgent, an eviction order would be issued.
 The tenant, however, does not need to move from their residence until the Sheriff enforces the final eviction.